Theory of Angle Resolved Photoemission Spectroscopy of Altermagnetic Mott Insulators

 We now analyze the renormalization of the band structure due to the polaron formation in more detail.
 To this end, we first compute the self-consistent mean-field Hamiltonian of the altermagnetic Hubbard model in the Mott insulating regime and determine the excitation spectrum, following Ref.~\cite{Das2024}; see dashed line in \figc{fig:fig3}{b}.
 The correct polaron dispersion obtained from the parton theory, however, is strongly renormalized to lower energies due to the interactions with the magnetic background; solid lines in \figc{fig:fig3}{b}.
 This highlights the strong interaction effects, that are relevant for forming the altermagnetic polaron.

-We also compare the altermagnetic polaron dispersion obtained analytically from the spinon-holon parton theory determined with the numerical results for the spectral function; dashed lines in \figc{fig:1}{c}.
-We added a global shift of $\approx 1.5J$ to the theoretically predicted dispersion \eq{equ:tighbinding}, which may result from both numerical errors in the approximation of the time evolution operator~\cite{Zaletel2015} and from the approximate nature of the parton Ansatz of our effective description.
-Taking this global shift into account, we find excellent agreement between the numerical results and the analytical prediction for all momenta.
+We also compare the altermagnetic polaron dispersion obtained analytically from the spinon-holon parton theory determined with the numerical results for the spectral function; dashed lines in \figc{fig:1}{c}. {For a consistent comparison, we re-computed the FSA ground state energy ($E_{\text{ {FSA}}}$) using DMRG correlations in the FSA potential energy of strings, rather than the Néel state (see supplemental material \cite{supp}).
+This adjustment allows us to reproduce the tensor network energy shift in our simple parton theory, resulting in excellent agreement between the numerical results and the analytical prediction for all momenta, and highlighting the importance of quantum fluctuations.}

 The spin-splitting of the altermagnetic polaron leads to a transfer of spectral weight between spin polarizations; see \figc{fig:1}{c}.
 We determine the spectral weight $Z(\bm{k})$ of the polaron branch at \( \bm{k} = (k_1,{2\pi}/{3}) \) by extracting the half-width at half-maximum from the spectral function, numerically obtained from tensor network simulations, see Fig. \ref{fig:fig4}(a).
 While for this cut in the Brillouin zone the spectral weight is approximately constant for the antiferromagnet, the situation for the altermagnet is more involved.
 For for spin-$\uparrow$, which for the given Néel order is mainly subjected to diagonal hopping in \( \bm{a}_1 \) direction, the spectral weight peaks at \( \bm{k} = (k_1 = \pi,{2\pi}/{3}) \) (\(P_4\)).
 By contrast, the weight for spin-$\downarrow$ is weakly dependent on momentum.
 The transfer of spectral weight results from an interference effect of the single-particle hopping on the lattice along with the spontaneous formation of Néel order, which we demonstrate by computing the quasi-particle weight of the Hartree-Fock band structure (inset of Fig.~\ref{fig:fig4}(a)).